Comics, Reviews

 Vanish is not for everybody, and it is happy being that way.
 It’s a comic that’s unapologetic in its tone and unafraid of being dark, bloody, and in-your-face.
 While the comic does not fit my particular taste, I can appreciate the creative direction Donny Cates, Ryan Stegman, and artist V. Ken Marion are going for.
 Vanish succeeds in giving you an adrenaline rush as you flip through its pages.
 For the ones who’ve stayed on for the ride, things are only going to get crazier from here.

-TAGGED: Image Comics, Reviews
+TAGGED: Image Comics, Vanish

 © 2022 MASTERFILE CO.
 ALL RIGHTS RESERVED.
 GONKBONK AND ALL RELATED TITLES, LOGOS AND CHARACTERS ARE TRADEMARKS OF MASTERFILE CO.